-On April 28, 2017, the Company entered into a worldwide license agreement with GlaxoSmithKline Intellectual Property Development Limited ("GSK").
+In April 2017, the Company entered into a worldwide license agreement with GlaxoSmithKline Intellectual Property Development Limited ("GSK").
 Under the terms of the agreement, GSK non-exclusively licensed certain patent rights related to lentiviral vector technology to develop and commercialize gene therapies for Wiscott-Aldrich syndrome and metachromatic leukodystrophy, two rare genetic diseases.
-Financial terms of the agreement include a nonrefundable upfront payment of \$3.0 million as well as \$1.3 million of potential milestone payments for each marketing authorization for each indication in any country as well as low single digit royalties on net sales of covered products.
-This license agreement was assigned by GSK to Orchard Therapeutics Limited, effective as of April 11, 2018.
+Financial terms of the agreement include a nonrefundable upfront payment of \$3.0 million as well as \$1.3 million of potential milestone payments related to each marketing authorization for each indication in any country as well as low single digit royalties on net sales of covered products.
+This license agreement was assigned by GSK to Orchard Therapeutics Limited, effective in April 2018.

 Under Topic 606, the Company identified only one performance obligation, consisting of the license, which was satisfied at contract inception.
 Accordingly, the entire nonrefundable license fee of \$3.0 million was recognized as revenue upon contract execution in the second quarter of 2017 given there were no other unsatisfied performance obligations in the arrangement.
 Regulatory approvals are not within the Company's control or the licensee's control and are generally not considered probable of being achieved until those approvals are received.
-As such, these milestones are constrained until such time as regulatory approvals are received.
-There was no revenue recognized under this arrangement in the years ended December 31, 2019 and 2018.
+As such, these milestones are constrained until such time as after regulatory approvals are received.
+There was no revenue recognized under this arrangement in the years ended December 31, 2020, 2019, or 2018.
 Because the single performance obligation was previously satisfied, all regulatory milestones will be recognized as revenue in full in the period in which the associated milestone is achieved.

-Given there was no revenue recognized under this arrangement in the years ended December 31, 2019 and 2018, there was no associated cost of license and royalty revenue.
+Given there was no revenue recognized under this arrangement in the years ended December 31, 2020, 2019, or 2018, there was no associated cost of royalty and other revenue.